 Being located directly off a land-based nesting site, Galu is home to a number of turtles, which are often encountered on dives.

-The dive site is a pinnacle suitable for all levels of diver and the beautiful coral reef plays home to a wide range of species including turtles, ghost pipe fish, frog fish, crocodile fish, moray eels, Napoleon wrasse, guitar rats, lionfish, ribbon eels, Spanish dancers and more.
+The dive site is a pinnacle suitable for all levels of diver and the beautiful coral reef plays home to a wide range of species including turtles, ghost pipe fish, frog fish, crocodile fish, moray eels, Napoleon wrasse, guitar rays, lionfish, ribbon eels, Spanish dancers and more.

 Depths at Galu range from 9m down to around 24m with average dive depths being around 14m.